Usuba vs Nakiri: Key Differences Explained

 Verdict

-The nakiri is the right choice for most cooks, and the Masutani VG1 is the specific nakiri I would recommend in this category.
+The nakiri is the right choice for most cooks, and the Yoshihiro VG10 Hammered Damascus Nakiri is the specific nakiri I would recommend in this category.

 Not because the usuba is worse.
 The Yoshihiro Shiroko Usuba is a better knife by the standards it was designed to meet.
-The single-bevel Shirogami grind produces cuts the Masutani cannot physically replicate.
-If you are working at a professional level, already have the sharpening skills, and want a dedicated precision vegetable knife that performs at the level of traditional Japanese professional work, the Yoshihiro is worth the premium price and the maintenance demands.
+The single-bevel Shirogami grind produces cuts the Yoshihiro VG10 Nakiri cannot physically replicate.
+If you are working at a professional level, already have the sharpening skills, and want a dedicated precision vegetable knife that performs at the level of traditional Japanese professional work, the usuba is worth the premium price and the maintenance demands.

 But that describes a narrow group.
 The usuba asks for specialist sharpening, carbon steel vigilance, right-hand technique, and genuine commitment to vegetable work as a discrete practice.
 Most home cooks, including serious ones, do not want all of that attached to one knife.

-The Masutani gives you Japanese steel quality, a purpose-built vegetable geometry, ambidextrous use, and the ability to sharpen it the same way you sharpen your other knives.
+The Yoshihiro VG10 Hammered Damascus Nakiri gives you Japanese steel quality and VG-10 Damascus construction, a purpose-built vegetable geometry, ambidextrous use, and the ability to sharpen it the same way you sharpen your other knives.
 It does not require you to rebuild your maintenance habits or your sharpening practice.
-And it costs considerably less.
+The stainless steel construction means it tolerates normal kitchen reality rather than demanding museum-level care.

-The clear winner for the majority of cooks reading this is the Masutani VG1 Nakiri 165mm.
+The clear winner for the majority of cooks reading this is the Yoshihiro VG10 Hammered Damascus Nakiri 165mm.
 The Yoshihiro Shiroko White Steel Usuba earns its place in the right hands, and those hands know who they are.

 For more context on how these knives fit into a broader set of kitchen blade decisions, the full knife and sharpener guides on this site cover sharpening equipment, chef’s knives, and specialty tools across price bands.